fdemirciler/ai-data-analysis/README.md

 - CORS allowlist includes: `http://localhost:5173`, Firebase Hosting origins.
 - Functions preflight allow lowercase headers (`authorization`, `content-type`, `x-session-id`).
 - Frontend passes `sessionId` as a query param to avoid custom header preflight.

+Production env guidance:
+- The app defaults to relative endpoints `/api/sign-upload-url` and `/api/chat` in production via Firebase Hosting rewrites (see `frontend/firebase.json`).
+- Do not set `VITE_CHAT_URL` or `VITE_SIGN_URL` when building for production; leaving them unset enables the `/api/*` fallback.
+- For development, use `.env.development` to point to function URLs explicitly.

+Chat persistence and UI:
+- Frontend persists sessions/messages to Firestore under `users/{uid}/sessions/{sid}/messages/{mid}`.
+- On startup, the app loads the last ~5 sessions into the sidebar and hydrates messages for the active one.
+- SSE events produce a live assistant placeholder that updates status and finally renders:
+  - summary (text),
+  - a sample table (`tableSample`),
+  - and a chart (`chartData`, bar/line) using Recharts.
+  Renderers live under `frontend/src/components/renderers/`.

+Sandbox hardening plan (Phase 3):
+- Execute generated code in a hardened container (Cloud Run Job) with gVisor, CPU/memory limits, and no outbound network.
+- Keep as a configurable toggle to allow iterative rollout; current orchestrator path remains functional.
+- IAM and minimal scopes enforced; artifacts are short-lived, HTTPS-signed for client access.

 ## Status
 - Preprocessing stage: functional.